-Below is a comprehensive, alphabetically ordered list of 16 agronomic resources available for your reference when producing canola, including: Agronomists, Canola Diagnostic Tool, Canola Digest, Canola Encyclopedia, Canola Growers Manual, Canola Performance Trials, Canola Research Hub, Canola School, Canola Watch, Clubroot, Keep It Clean, Market Prospects, Prairie Pest Monitoring Network, SaskCanola Research Results, Sclerotinia Risk Assessment, and Spray to Swath Interval Calculator, and Target Plant Density Calculator.
+Below is a comprehensive, alphabetically ordered list of 19 agronomic resources available for your reference when producing canola, including: Agronomists, Blackleg in Canola, Canola Diagnostic Tool, Canola Digest, Canola Encyclopedia, Canola Growers Manual, Canola Performance Trials, Canola Research Hub, Canola School, Canola Watch, Clubroot, Keep It Clean, Market Prospects, Prairie Pest Monitoring Network, SaskCanola Research Results, Sclerotinia Risk Assessment, Seeding Rate Calculator, Spray to Swath Interval Calculator, and Target Plant Density Calculator.

 Through your levy dollars, Saskatchewan canola producers have access to independent, third party agronomists to assist you with canola production inquiries.
 These agronomists are up to date on the latest canola production research and have a network of expert contacts.
 If you have questions about regional canola production issues, click here to contact an agronomist in your area.

 Canola Diagnostic Tool